trujilml/note-taker/README.md

 WHEN I click on the Write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column

-Getting Started
-The application should have a db.json file on the back end that will be used to store and retrieve notes using the fs module.

-The following HTML routes should be created:

-GET /notes should return the notes.html file.

-GET * should return the index.html file.

 The following API routes should be created: